teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 1.2.
 Any employment or consulting relationship (whether commenced before, upon or after the date of this Agreement) is referred to as the “Relationship.”

-2.	**Duties**.
+#### 2. Duties

 I will perform the work the Company designates for me, as well as any other work within the scope of the Relationship and not contrary to the Company’s instructions.

 2.1.
 Entire Business Efforts.
 During the Relationship, I will devote my entire best business efforts to the interests of the Company and will not engage in other employment or in any activities detrimental to the Company’s interests.